roryjbing/version_dir/README.md

 This is an extra line of text added to the copy of README.md in the cloned repository

-This is a yet another extra line of text added to the copy of README.md before pushing to github
+This is a not yet another extra line of text added to the copy of README.md before pushing to github